dtcenter/MET/met/docs/Users_Guide/refs.rst

 .. _Saetra-2004:

-Saetra O., H. Hersbach, J-R Bidlot, D. Richardson, 2004: Effects of observation errors on the statistics for ensemble spread and reliability. *Monthy Weather Review* 132: 1487–1501.
+Saetra O., H. Hersbach, J-R Bidlot, D. Richardson, 2004: Effects of observation errors on the statistics for ensemble spread and reliability. *Monthly Weather Review* 132: 1487–1501.

 .. _Santos-2012: